melisadigiacomo/dataviz-cheatsheet/README.md

 ## Code and Resources Used

 **R Version:** 3.6.3
 **Packages:** ggplot2, dplyr, tidyverse, wordcloud, ggpubr, fmsb, VennDiagram
+### **Click on the chart type to access the repo and on the chart image to access the code*

 ## [Barplot](https://github.com/melisadigiacomo/dataviz-cheatsheet/tree/master/barplot)